 - WEST-B: The Washington Educator Skills Test-Basic is comprised of three subtests on reading, writing and mathematics required for admission to teacher preparation programs in Washington.
 The minimum passing score is 240 out of 300 points on each section.
 Applicants must pass all three subtests to be admitted to the MiT program.
 All sections do not have to be taken on the same test date.
 The last paper administration will be Oct.
 5, 2013.
 Beginning Nov.
-2013, the test will be available throughout the year in computerized format only. - WEST-E: The Washington Educator Skills Tests-Endorsements are multiple choice tests of content knowledge required for each endorsement for Washington teaching certificates.
+2013, the test will be available throughout the year in computerized format only.
+Recent ACT or SAT tests may possibly be used in lieu of West B. Email foranm@evergreen.edu for score requirements. - WEST-E: The Washington Educator Skills Tests-Endorsements are multiple choice tests of content knowledge required for each endorsement for Washington teaching certificates.
 Passing scores of at least 240 are an admissions requirement for Evergreen's MiT program.
 Most of these tests are available in computerized format year-round.
 Biology, Chemistry, Earth and Space Science, Physics and Science will be paper tests last offered Oct.
 5, 2013, and then on computer only beginning Nov.
 2013.
 Theatre, Visual Arts and World Language will be paper tests last offered Oct.
 5, 2013, and then on computer only beginning in Jan.
 2014.
 The length of computer based tests varies by test, each elementary education subtest is 75 minutes, the ELA and SS tests are 150 minutes, and the Mathematics test is 240 minutes for instance.